 - We have string and saws available.

 - Visit our Nativity Scene and our resident reindeer, Jack, Noelle and Belle.

 We offer 66 acres of trees to choose from.
 We do not allow tagging of trees.
 There are so many trees to choose from that tagging is not worth your while.

 When you enter the farm we will offer to loan you a handsaw.
 We will give you general directions and answer any questions you may have.
-We mark the fields of fir trees with red flags and the fields of spruce trees with blue flags.
 You may drive around the farm on the main roadways.
-Please do not drive on the smaller driveways.
 Most people drive around until they see the type of tree they like and then walk from there.
 Choose the perfect tree, cut it, load it and bring it back to our exit.
 We have string available to secure it to your car.
 The best place to carry the tree is in the back of your car or truck.
 If you need to carry your tree on the roof of your car, please take the time to make sure it is secure.
 Please return the saw and pay for your tree.
-We accept Cash and Personal Checks.
+We accept cash, checks or credit cards.

 Growing Christmas Trees

 Growing Christmas trees is our specialty.
 We have 66 acres in the production of trees.
 Growing high quality Christmas trees require a great attention to detail.
-In late winter every tree receive a precise amount of slow release fertilizer to maximize growth, color and density.
+In late winter every tree receives a precise amount of slow release fertilizer to maximize growth, color and density.
 The amount varies by size and type of tree

-and is based on a soil sample analysis and a needle sample analysis.
-In early spring we spray herbicides to control the weeds near the trees.
+and is based on a soil sample analysis.
+In early spring we spray low-dose herbicides to control the weeds near the trees.
 Weeds compete with the trees for water and nutrients.
 We leave a grass strip between the rows to control erosion and to give the good insects a place to hide.